ConlanSchool/tweeter/README.md

 ## Dependencies

-Tweeter depends on the following Node.js packages:

-body-parser: Parses incoming request bodies in a middleware before handlers, available under the req.body property.
-chance: Generates random strings for testing purposes.
-express: A fast, unopinionated, minimalist web framework for Node.js.
-md5: A JavaScript function for hashing messages with MD5.
+- Node
+- Express

+## Usage

+1. Navigate to `http://localhost:8080/` after following the getting started setup.
+2. Type your tweet in the "Compose Tweet" section and click "Tweet" to post it.
+3. Your tweet will be displayed on the page along with other tweets.

+### Credit

+Tweeter was created by Lighthouse Labs for educational purposes.

+The client-side JavaScript code can be found on GitHub at: https://github.com/lighthouse-labs/tweeter

-License
+### License

-Tweeter is licensed under the ISC license.
-See the LICENSE file for more information.
+This project is licensed under the ISC License.